Mojang Studios: Unreleased games

 In 2011, Persson and Kaplan envisioned a hybrid of Minecraft and Lego bricks and agreed with the Lego Group to develop the game as Brickcraft, codenamed Rex Kwon Do (in reference to the film Napoleon Dynamite).
 The game has also been described as a first-person shooter.
 Mojang hired two new programmers to work on the game, while a prototype was created by Persson.
 However, Mojang cancelled the project after six months.
 Upon announcing the cancellation in July 2012, Persson stated that the move was performed so that Mojang could focus on the games it wholly owned.
 Daniel Mathiasen, a Lego Group employee at the time, later blamed the cancellation on a series of legal hurdles that the Lego Group had put in place to protect the product's family-friendly image.
 Kaplan lamented that the staff at Mojang had felt more like consultants on the project, rather than its designers.
 The Lego Group also considered acquiring Mojang at this point but later decided against doing so as they had not foreseen that Minecraft would become as popular as it would at one point be.

-In March 2012, Persson revealed that he would be designing a sandbox space trading and combat simulator in the likes of Elite.
+In March 2012, Persson revealed that he would be designing a sandbox space trading and combat simulator in the vein of Elite.
 Titled 0x10^{c}, it was to be set in the year 281,474,976,712,644 AD in a parallel universe.
 The project was shelved by August 2013, with Persson citing a lack of interest and a creative block.

 Minecraft Earth was made available as an early-access game in November 2019 for Android and iOS.
 In January 2021, it was announced that the game would be withdrawn from sale in June that year, with all player data deleted in July.
-Mojang Studios cited the ongoing COVID-19 pandemic as primary reason for the game's closure, as its effects conflicted with the game's concept.
+Mojang Studios cited the ongoing COVID-19 pandemic as the primary reason for the game's closure, as its effects conflicted with the game's concept.